IsaKiko/D3-visualising-data/07-d3setup.md

 > * Structuring the html content

 We've finally learned everything we need to know to start using D3.
-D3 is a Javascript library.
-This means that we can use all of the Javascript commands that we have already learned, but on top of these, there are a few new functions that will make our life easier.
+D3 is a JavaScript library.
+This means that we can use all of the JavaScript commands that we have already learned, but on top of these, there are a few new functions that will make our life easier.

 The main purpose of D3 is to create visualisations of data online.
-Because it uses Javascript, it is possible to make graphs interactive!
+Because it uses JavaScript, it is possible to make graphs interactive!

 As a little refresher, we will repeat a little bit html to set up our page.